alphagov/government-service-design-manual/service-manual/agile/what-agile-looks-like.md

     * rearrange your workspace or use tools in innovative ways to improve your teams’ working environment and increase productivity - you’ll challenge some long-standing working practices, but this is so, so important
 * there’s no continuous integration/development environment - if your teams aren’t insisting on this from the beginning you’ve probably got the wrong team:
     * iterative software development is, in many areas, dependent on the ability to continuously deploy and run automated tests
-* you have a separate QA department – if your team pass software they’ve developed over to a QA department, they’ve got the wrong attitude to delivering production-ready software; embed a quality culture into the team
+* you have a separate quality assuarance department – if your team pass software they’ve developed over to a quality assurance department, they’ve got the wrong attitude to delivering production-ready software; embed a quality culture into the team

 This is by no means a complete list, but these are most common things to watch out for.